edgecase/glue.js/README.md

 new ObjectController(obj)
 ```

-Creates a new ObjectController. `obj` can be anything -- a DOM elememt, a
+Creates a new ObjectController. `obj` can be anything -- a DOM element, a
 jQuery object, a Backbone model, a vanilla JS object, etc.

 ```